0xCB-dev/docs.keeb.supply/content/re-gret/assembly/index.md

 #### Controller Standoffs

-Next solder on the standoffs for your controller.
+Next solder the standoffs for your controller.
 You need to use IC sockets with MillMax pins for this board.
 Read through [here]({{< ref "/basics/soldering/promicro#header-pins" >}}) if you have not done that before.
 ![standoffs](pcb-ic-sockets.png)

 Please skip to [this part]({{< ref "/re-gret/assembly#wireless" >}}) now if you are building a wireless Re-gret.